imadChr/SoukAuto/README.md

 GRINE Abdessamed Bassel - Front-end contributor

 Acknowledgments :
-The project was completed as part of the Software Engineering course at The National School Of Artificial Intelligence.
+The Sprint 1 was completed as part of the Software Engineering course at The National School Of Artificial Intelligence.
 Special thanks to Mr.BOUCHRIKA and Mme.CHETTAH for providing guidance and support throughout the project.